-Still standing, Garcia glanced at the familiar framed photos on the walls.
+Garcia glanced around at the familiar photos on the walls.
 The Hearst mansion was in one, with the Nepskis and their three children in the foreground.
 His son had also seen the world, just not in that comfort and security.

 “Dr. Nepski,” he said, “I am grateful for your trust in me.
-A private international clinic had reached out to me about purchasing the Drukker technology for their new cancer treatment center.
-As part of their pilot research, they sent me some of their patient data files to analyze.”
+A private clinic had reached out to me about purchasing the Drukker for their cancer treatment center.
+They were doing some pilot research and sent me patient data files to analyze.”

 “Patient data!”
-Nepski slammed both hands on the table in front of him and stood up.
-“You have been experimenting on private health information without institutional approval.”
+Nepski slammed both hands on the table in front of him.
+“You have been experimenting on PHI, private health information without approval.”

-Nepski stopped, incredulous.
-“What is an Institutional Review Board — there to prevent the abuse of trust of sick and vulnerable patients?
-If these rules are not something you honor, Pandolf is definitely not your place.”
-He was shouting.
+Incredulous, he stopped.
+“What’s an IRB, Institutional Review Board, Manny — there to prevent the abuse of trust of patients?
+If these rules aren’t something you honor, you don’t belong here.”

-“Dr. Nepski,” Garcia protested, “I was given no identifying information about who these patients are.
-The clinic that sent me the data, an international, reputable organization, obtained proper authorizations to use the files for investigational purposes.
-Then I only destroyed my results because I knew someone was spying on me.
-Since I didn’t know who it was, I wanted to protect the clinic and my work.”
+“Dr. Nepski,” Garcia protested, “I had no identifying information about who these patients are.
+The clinic is an international, reputable organization that obtained proper authorizations to use their de-identified files for investigational purposes.”

 “What kind of data were you analyzing?”

-“Many kinds: Tumor DNA sequences, molecular imaging, immunohistochemistry, radiographs, digital pathology slides and anything else the oncologists thought could be useful.
-Then only if the pilot results were encouraging, the clinic would buy the Drukker technology.”
+“Many types: Tumor DNA sequences, molecular imaging, immunohistochemistry, radiographs, digital pathology slides and anything else the oncologists thought could be useful.
+Then only if the pilot results were encouraging, the clinic would buy the Drukker series.

 “Dr. Nepski,” Garcia said softly, “my wife died of cancer.
 I wanted to help people who are terminally ill like she was.”